Devi Nampiaparampil: Awards and honors

 The U.S. Department of Veterans Affairs recognized Doctor Devi for "outstanding service" during the wars in Iraq and Afghanistan wars and NYU Langone Medical Center honored her for her achievements in research and education.
-The Department of Physical Medicine & Rehabilitation (PM&R) at Harvard Medical School honored her for her efforts “to further the field of PM&R.” Doctor Devi has won research awards from institutions and organizations such as Massachusetts General Hospital, Harvard Medical School, the Massachusetts Medical Society, the American Pain Society, the American Medical Association and the American Society for Regional Anesthesia and Pain Medicine for her work on pain and the opioid crisis.
+The Department of Physical Medicine & Rehabilitation (PM&R) at Harvard Medical School honored her for her efforts "to further the field of PM&R." Doctor Devi has won research awards from institutions and organizations such as Massachusetts General Hospital, Harvard Medical School, the Massachusetts Medical Society, the American Pain Society, the American Medical Association and the American Society for Regional Anesthesia and Pain Medicine for her work on pain and the opioid crisis.
 Dr. Devi has also been named one of Caste Connolly's Top Doctors since 2015.
-Doctor Devi has also been awarded the Lifetime Achievement Award from the New York State Senate for her her services and sacrifice during COVID pandemic.
+Doctor Devi has also been awarded the Lifetime Achievement Award from the New York State Senate for her services and sacrifice during COVID pandemic.